plating, anodizing, & finishing Q&As since 1989

 Q. Hi, we have been polishing aluminum on semi trucks now for almost 10 years.
 My Ole man Randy had a thriving polishing business in Corning Calif about 6 or 7 years ago.
 He has made his own polish now about 29 years, we now live in San Francisco CA, and have begun building another polishing business here.
 He wants me to patent his polish ... can you or someone start me in the right direction?
 Thank you.

-Randy Dunn- San francisco, California
+- San francisco, California

 A. Hi Randy.
 You can read websites or books about patents, or you answer one of those radio ads for "an inventor kit", but if you're serious enough to be having a "thriving" business and to be opening a second location, you should immediately retain a patent attorney.
 S/he can probably tell you in a few minutes whether you have a patent case that would be worth pursuing, or whether retaining your knowledge as a trade secret would be a better idea.
-But if you just want free internet advice, mine would be to keep your formulation secret because if you are successful in patenting it, your formula will be right there on the web for people to read.
-And with thousands of truck stops and small-time entrepreneurs, how would you reasonably stop them from using your formula?
+But if you just want free internet advice, mine would be to keep your formulation secret rather than patenting it because if you are successful in patenting it, your formula will be available right there on the web for everyone to read.
+And with thousands of truck stops and small-time entrepreneurs, how could you reasonably stop them from using your formula?
 But you might be able to license it after having buyers sign confidentiality agreements.

 Regards,